 This internship provides students with the opportunity to become familiar with standard laboratory and curation tasks associated with archeological collections managed by the Historic Sites Division.
-The THC’s Historic Sites Division is responsible for the preservation and management of thirty-four historic sites across the State of Texas.
+The THC’s Historic Sites Division is responsible for the preservation and management of twenty-nine historic sites across the State of Texas.
 These sites represent a wide range of Texas history and the archeological collections associated with these sites contain a broad array of artifact types, both prehistoric and historic.
+Successful students will assist the HSD Archeological Collections Manager with cataloging and labelling collections, rehousing collections in packaging that meets curatorial standards, researching collection materials, and preparing final curation documentation.
 Students will have the opportunity to learn about the unique requirements for collections across a variety of materials and sources.

 Complies with all agency Internship Program Policies and Procedures.

 EXAMPLES OF WORK PERFORMED:

 Interns will be working under the supervision of the Archeological Collections Manager to complete the following tasks: